 How many wings can I put on the grill?

-You don't want to overcrowd the wings, so be sure that you add them to the hot grill in a single layer. (the same applies when putting them on a baking sheet for baking, or putting them in a basket for air frying)
+You don't want to overcrowd the wings, so be sure that you add them to the hot grill with space between.
+The same applies when putting them on a baking sheet for baking or putting them in a basket for air frying.

 Ingredients